-My studio has 3 internal pivoting walls (visit the gallery page to see what I mean!) so we had these open and taped huge drawing paper to them so we could make the largest scale drawings possible.
+My studio has 3 internal pivoting walls so we had these open and taped huge drawing paper to them so we could make the largest scale drawings possible.
 We drew with traditional drawing materials like charcoal, pencil, ink and pastels and non traditional materials such as household emulsion and twigs.
 We experimented with drawing techniques, resist mark making techniques, and ways of printing as part of making drawings.
 The 2 days of the Experimental drawing course were full, fun and very fulfilling.

 What did the students think?

 Here is a flavour of what the students thought of the Experimental drawing course that forms part of the ‘Be more creative’ series.